 Q: Has there been an increase in allergies overall?

 Silver: Definitely in food allergies.
-Peanut allergies have doubled in last ten years.
+Peanut allergies have doubled in the last ten years.
 There is an increase in all food allergies, but peanuts get the most airtime because allergic reactions to peanuts tend to be more severe.

 Q: Are over-the-counter medications a good way to treat seasonal allergies?